raganwald/JQuery-Combinators/README.md

 tap
 ---

 Although writing your own selection traverses is a common pattern in jQuery, it's also very common to want to perform a series of operations on a selection. jQuery has many built-in methods that always return their receiver to facilitate this kind of programming.
-For example:

-    $(...)
-      .removeClass('foo')
-      .addClass('bar blitz')
-      .each(function (i, el) {
-        ...
-      })
-      .end();

 You can use `into` for this, however you will have to make sure that any function called by `into` returns its receiver.
 Failing to do this can produce unexpected results.
 To avoid these errors and to make your code clearer, you can use `tap` instead of `into`.

 `tap` is a jQuery method that turns any function into a jQuery style "fluent" function that returns its argument.
 For example: